utsavgayawali/User-Authentication-/README.md

 # My Awesome Django Project with User Auth

-This is a brief description of what your project does.
+This is a brief description of what this project does.

 **Live Demo:** [Visit the Live Project Here](https://userauth-i7g3.onrender.com)